ahadjixenofontos/pres-data-intersections/PITCHME.md

 Can you find more positive sentiments on good weather days vs bad weather days?
 Compare books by country based on their average days of subshine per year Or a non-fiction or fiction books which were written throughout a year, if we have the info on when the authors started writing and make assumptions about how many words they wrote per day

 ---

+What are the threats to the validity of your results?

+---